- American Physical Society Sites

-The American Physical Society is a membership organization.
-The Presidential line is elected by the entire membership and consists of four persons, who rotate through one-year terms as Vice President, President-Elect, President and Past President.
+APS is a membership organization.
+The Presidential Line is elected by the entire membership and consists of four persons, who rotate through one-year terms as Vice President, President-Elect, President, and Past President.

 The President presides over the Board of Directors, which has the ultimate responsibility for the actions of the Society.
-The Board of Directors consists of the Presidential Line, the Treasurer, and nine Councilors (including the Speaker of the Council), elected by the Council.
+The Board of Directors consists of the Presidential Line, the Treasurer, and nine or ten Councilors, including the Speaker of the Council, elected by the Council.
 The Chief Executive Officer (CEO) and the Editor in Chief (EIC) serve as non-voting members of the Board.
 Between meetings of the Board, the Board Executive Committee, consisting of the Presidential Line, CEO, EIC, Speaker of the Council, and the Treasurer, meet at regular intervals as necessary.

-The Society is dependent on the assistance of hundreds of volunteers, who serve on its Committees and provide the leadership for it Divisions, Topical Groups, Forums, and Sections.
-Day-to-day operations of the Society are overseen by a Chief Executive Officer.
-Core activities of the Society are the publication of world-class scientific journals covering the field of physics, membership services for physicists and anyone with an interest in the field of physics, and the organizing scientific meetings for the physics community.
+The Society is dependent on the assistance of hundreds of volunteers, who serve on its Committees and provide the leadership for its Divisions, Topical Groups, Forums, and Sections.
+Day-to-day operations of the Society are overseen by the CEO.

 Meet the Board of Directors, Council of Representatives, and Management Staff, and find out about upcoming meetings.